IrenePasquinelli/Representations/README.md

 ## Acknowledgments

 The second author was supported by the "Fondation Sciences Mathematiques de Paris" and by the EPSRC grant EP/T015926/1.

-The third author is supported by
+The third author is supported by CONACYT.